OpenLineage/docs/docs/integrations/airflow/extractor.md

 To avoid this issue, import from Airflow only locally - in `extract` or `extract_on_complete` methods.
 If you need imports for type checking, guard them behind `typing.TYPE_CHECKING`.

+You can also check [Development section](../../development/developing/) to learn more about how to setup development environment and create tests.